nolar/looptime/docs/tools.rst

 ``123.456/1.2`` suddenly becoming ``102.88000000000001`` and not equal to ``102.88``
 (as long as the time proxy object is used and not converted to a native float).

-The proxy object can be used to create a new proxy that is bound to a specific event loop (it works for loops with both fake and real-world time):
+The proxy object can be used to create a new proxy that is bound to a specific event loop with the ``@`` operation
+(it works for loops with both fake and real-world time):

 .. code-block:: python